mgks/Android-SmartWebView/README.md

     *   Set `app.url` to your web application's address.
     *   `offline.url` (`file:///android_asset/web/offline.html`) is used if no internet is detected.
 *   **Feature Toggles:**
-    *   Enable or disable features (file uploads, camera access, location services, pull-to-refresh, etc.) by modifying the `feature.*` boolean properties.
+    *   Enable or disable core features (file uploads, camera access, location services, pull-to-refresh, etc.) by modifying the `feature.*` boolean properties.
 *   **Permissions:**
     *   Review and adjust permissions in `AndroidManifest.xml` based on the features you enable.
 For example, `CAMERA` for camera uploads, `ACCESS_FINE_LOCATION` for GPS.
 *   **Plugin Configuration:**
-    *   Plugin behavior (like AdMob IDs or Biometric Auth on launch) is configured in `Playground.java`.
+    *   Plugin-specific behavior (like AdMob IDs or Biometric Auth on launch) is configured in `Playground.java`.
 This allows you to change settings without modifying the plugin source code itself.

-## Further Information & Understanding the Code
+## Further Information

 The best way to understand the project in depth is to explore the source code:
 *   **`app/src/main/assets/swv.properties`**: Contains all global configurations.
 *   **`SWVContext.java`**: The central class that loads the configuration and holds app state.
-*   **`MainActivity.java`**: The main entry point, handles WebView setup, and integrates core features.
+*   **`MainActivity.java`**: The main entry point that handles WebView setup and integrates core features.
-*   **`Functions.java`**: Utility functions used throughout the app.
-*   **`PluginInterface.java`, `PluginManager.java`**: Key components of the plugin architecture.
+*   **`PluginInterface.java` & `PluginManager.java`**: Key components of the plugin architecture.
 *   **`Playground.java`**: The central place for configuring and testing plugins.
-*   The `plugins/` directory: Contains example and premium plugin implementations.
+*   The `plugins/` directory: Contains the full source code for all included plugins.
-*   Inline comments throughout the code provide additional context.

-## Contributing & Support
+## Contributing & Community

-*   Found a bug or want to contribute?
+*   Found a bug or have an idea?
 [Open an issue](https://github.com/mgks/Android-SmartWebView/issues) or [create a pull request](https://github.com/mgks/Android-SmartWebView/pulls).
-*   Support the project via [GitHub Sponsors](https://github.com/sponsors/mgks).
+*   Have questions or want to share what you've built?
+[Join the discussion](https://github.com/mgks/Android-SmartWebView/discussions).

 ## License
 This project is licensed under the [MIT License](LICENSE).

-> **For new developers:** Programming can be challenging at times, but with practice and persistence, you can develop the skills to create amazing things.
-The beauty of programming is that it empowers you to bring your ideas to life and create your own world.
-Keep exploring & experimenting, and all the best for your next project!